Ferry Terminal & Transit Parking

 Ferry Terminal Paid Parking Program

 For years, Alameda policy has called for paid parking at ferry terminals to ensure open parking spaces for people taking later ferries, and to encourage people to bike, walk, or ride the bus to the ferry.
-The City put this project on pause during the pandemic, but is now planning to launch paid parking (concurrent with enhanced security) in early 2025.
+The City put this project on pause during the pandemic, but is now moving forward with plans at Harbor Bay this spring and Seaplane Lagoon this summer.
 Ferry riders will be able to use mobile payment to pay after boarding the ferry, or use pay stations in the lot.

-The City's proposed Ferry Terminal Parking Pricing Strategy starts with a $3/day rate at the Seaplane Lagoon and Harbor Bay Ferry Terminals.
-Then, at limited intervals (no more often than quarterly) and with at least two weeks advance notice, the rate will rise by $1/day if the lot gets overfull, and reduce again by $1/day if the lot is too empty.
-Revenues will help pay for parking lot security and maintenance, among other parking program needs.
+The City's Ferry Terminal Parking Pricing Strategy starts with a $3/day rate at the Seaplane Lagoon and Harbor Bay Ferry Terminals.
+Then, at limited intervals (no more often than quarterly) and with at least two weeks advance notice, the rate may rise by $1/day if the lot gets overfull, and reduce again by $1/day if the lot is too empty.
+Revenues will help pay for increased security.

 Stay in the know!
 Join the parking mailing list